MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/adapter.md

     ![Image of create an adapter](create-an-adapter.png)

     ![Image of downloading an adapter sample](download-adapter-code.png)

+### 3. Editing adapter logic

+<span style="color:red">Update adapter name</span>

+1. Open the adapter's Maven project in your IDE of choicea, navigate to the **[adapter-project/src/main/js/adapter-impl.js]** and paste the following code snippet:

+    ```javascript
+    WLResourceRequest code snippet here
+    ```

 2. From a **Command-line** window, navigate to the adapter's Maven project and run the command:

     ```bash
     mfpdev adapter build
     ```

-3. From a **Command-line** window, navigate to the adapter's Maven project and run the command:
+3. When the build finishes, run the command:

     ```bash
     mfpdev adapter deploy